-Affliction challenges, to the deepest level, our faith in the goodness and mercy of God.
+Affliction challenges our faith in the goodness and mercy of God on the deepest level possible.
 The pain and horror we experience brings to the surface of our consciousness all the “If God really loved me…” type of questions.
 Suffering will press us below the silly cliches and bumper sticker responses, and into the heart and mind of our Good Shepherd.

 Affliction also tests whether or not we actually believe in the promises of the Bible.
 Many times we hold ourselves to be more spiritual than we actually are.
 Suffering turns the heat up to reveal our genuine level of conviction and stance on the Word of God; it uncovers and reveals our previously unknown dross!

 Sometimes the Lord will bring a need into our life, just so we can discover His care and love for our soul.
 He deepens our dependency upon His wisdom, His righteousness and His faithfulness.
 Affliction is the measuring stick God uses to gauge our maturity; not so He can know it, but so we can see it clearly.
 It offers us an honest look within the recesses of our own heart by providing heaven’s microscopic vision.
-We see ourselves clearly, without pretense or platitudes, as our innermost disappointments and frustrations are revealed.
-Affliction offers us the ability to see ourselves the way the Lord does–open and naked.
+We see ourselves clearly, without pretense or platitudes, as affliction reveals our innermost disappointments and frustrations.
+Deep trials present us with the ability to see ourselves the way the Lord does–open and naked.

 So what should be our response?
 The answer is hard, but simple.
 We should be honest with the Lord concerning the musings of our heart.
 Lay out the ugliness of our murmurings, the embarrassment of our unbelief and the loneliness of our pain.
 God is big enough to hear our complaint…He will not run away.
 In fact, He will draw near.
 The experiences of Job and David shows us the benefit of honesty before God.
 This path is the only way to make sure we do not waste our sorrows.
 There are deep lessons and treasures to be brought up by those who dive into the heart issues of affliction.
 But these treasures will only be given to those who with honesty, brokenness and humility are willing to cry out unto the Lord.